gradle/native-platform/readme.md

 ### OS X

 The g++ compiler is required to build the native library.
-You will need to install the XCode tools for this.
+You will need to install the XCode command-line tools for this.

 ### Solaris